IonicaBizau/test-youtube-api/README.md

 # NodeJS Youtube API Test
 Test application that tests Youtube API NodeJS module.

-# Original project
-- You can find the Original project here http://github.com/IonicaBizau/test-youtube-api

 ## Before you start

 1. You need a [Google Account](https://www.google.com/accounts/NewAccount) to access the Google APIs Console, request an API key, and register your application.